jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Introduction

-Commands may be objects, that so happen to be *executable*.
-Commands could be actions, procedures and processes, that a computer might perform.
-They might be displayed in a diagram as squares and diamond shapes:
+Commands are *executable* objects: actions, procedures, processes, that a computer can perform.
+In Circular they are displayed as squares and diamond shapes:

 <img src="images/1.%20Commands%20Main%20Concepts.001.png" width="50" /> <img src="images/1.%20Commands%20Main%20Concepts.002.png" width="50" />

-They may represent elements of the command structure.
-The *square* may be a general symbol for a command.
-The *diamond* may have a special meaning.
+The *square* may be the general symbol for a command.
+The *diamond* has special meaning with regards to execution.

-Relations between commands might be expressed by *containment*:
+Relations between commands can be expressed by *containment*:

 ![](images/7.%20Commands%20Ideas.010.jpeg)